ELeeAstro/Exo-FMS_column_ck/README.md

 You need to download CIA tables from the HITRAN database, mainly H2-H2, H2-He, H2-H and He-H for gas giants. \
 Typically you add them to the 'cia' data folder.
+You can also reformat the CIA into smaller files using the provided python code.

 Our pre-mixed k-tables contained in this repository have over 30 species of interest (including UV-OPT species, Fe, Fe+, SiO, TiO and VO) to exoplanet atmospheres and cool dwarf stars. \
 The pre-mixed tables are valid between a temperature of 100-6100 K and pressure 1e-8 - 1000 bar, making them suitable for UHJ modelling too. \